cachuang/NCTU-Unix-Programming/hw2/README.md

 - You may need to define macros to simplify your implementation.
 - You may consider working with # and ## operators in macros.
 - For variable-length function parameters, consider working with strarg.h.
-- You may consider working with __attribute__((constructor)).
+- You may consider working with **__attribute__((constructor))**.
 If you don't know what is that, please google for it!
 - The implementation for some library functions may be different to its well-known prototypes.
-For example, the actual implementation for stat in GNU C library is __xstat.
-Therefore, you may be not able to find symbol stat in the library.
-In case that you are not sure about the real symbols used in C library, try to work with readelf or nm to get the symbol names.
+For example, the actual implementation for **stat** in GNU C library is **__xstat**.
+Therefore, you may be not able to find symbol **stat** in the library.
+In case that you are not sure about the real symbols used in C library, try to work with **readelf** or **nm** to get the symbol names.

 ### Running Examples

-Suppose you have compiled your homework files into hw2.so, two examples from our simple implementation are given below.
-In the first example, the output is stored into monitor.out file.
+Suppose you have compiled your homework files into **hw2.so**, two examples from our simple implementation are given below.
+In the first example, the output is stored into **monitor.out** file.

 ``` sh
 $ MONITOR_OUTPUT=monitor.out LD_PRELOAD=./hw2.so head -n 1000 /etc/services